duanestorey/elevate-seo/readme.txt

 To install the plugin, simply add the plugin from the WordPress admin panel in the plugins section.
 Upon installing, you can configure the plugin using the Getting Started wizard, or configure the settings manually for the plugin.

 == Changelog ==

+= Version 1.2.1 (Mar 13, 2018) =

+* Updated: Fixed issue with errand sitemap entries related to trashed and private posts

 = Version 1.2.0 (Feb 20, 2018) =